-Art icle 6 Lawful Processing Art Article 9 Conditions for Special Categories A Consent: the individual has given clear consent for you to process their personal data A The Data Subject has given explicit consent to the processing for one or more specific purposes for a specific purpose. В The processing is necessary for the purpose of exercising obligations or rights of thew controller or data subject under employment, social security, or social protection laws. В (b) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering a contract. с Processing is necessary to protect the vital interests of the data subject or of another induvial where the data subject is physically or legally incapable of given consent.
-D Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it about those purposes) and provided there is not disclosure to a third party without consent. С (c) Legal obligation: the processing is necessary for you to comply with the law (not including contractive) obligations) E Processing relates to personal data which are manifestly made public by the data subject. including contractual obligations).
-F Processing is necessary for the establishment exercise or defense of legal claims or whatever courts are acting in their judicial capacity.
+Article 6 Lawful Processing Article 9 Conditions for Special Categories A Consent: the individual has given clear consent for you to process their personal data Α The Data Subject has given explicit consent to the processing for one or more specific purposes for a specific purpose. В The processing is necessary for the purpose of exercising obligations or rights of thew controller or data subject under employment, social security, or social protection laws. В Processing is necessary to protect the vital interests of the data subject or of another induvial where the data subject is physically or legally incapable of given consent.
+D Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it about those purposes) and provided there is not disclosure to a third party without consent. С (c) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations).
+E Processing relates to personal data which are manifestly made public by the data subject. including contractual obligations).
+F Processing is necessary for the establishment defense of legal claims or whatever courts are judicial capacity.
 D (d) Vital interests: the processing is necessary to protect someone's life.
 G Substantial Public Interest- A condition in this part of this Schedule is met only if, when the processing is carried out, the controller has an appropriate policy document in place.
 E (e) Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law. Н This condition is met if the processing is necessary for health and social care purposes.
-"Health or social care purposes" means: A) Preventative or occupational medicine B) The assessment of the working capacity of an employee C) Medical diagnoses D) The provision of health care or treatment E) The management of health care systems or services or social care systems or services.
+"Health or social care purposes" means: A) Preventative or occupational medicine B) The assessment of the working capacity of an employee C) Medical diagnoses D) The provision of health care or treatment E) The provision of social care F) The management of health care systems or services or social care systems or services.
 F f) Legitimate interests: the processing is necessary for your legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual's personal data which overrides those legitimate interests.
 (This cannot apply if you are a public authority processing data to perform your official tasks.)
 I Public Health - This condition is met if the processing: A) Is necessary for reasons of public interest in public health B) Is carried out by or under the supervision of a health professional or by another person who in the circumstances owes a duty of confidentiality under an enactment or rule of law.
-J Archiving, Research and Statistics - this condition is met if the processing: A) Is necessary for the archiving purposes, scientific or historical research purposes or statistical purposes B) Is carried out in accordance with Article 8991of the GDPR act (as supplemented by section 18), C) Is in the public interest
+J Archiving, Research and Statistics - this condition is met if the processing: A) Is necessary for the archiving purposes, scientific or historical research purposes or statistical purposes B) Is carried out in accordance with Article 8991of the GDPR act (as supplemented by section 18), C) Is in the public interest.